Getting Access To SIS

 It is most frequently used by Curriculum, Activities, and Registrar Records.

 The Reports tab allows you to generate reports on a variety of information sets held in SIS.
 You will be able to choose from the reports you have access to and can schedule regular report generations to be delivered to your email inbox.
-If you require a report, but do not see it available in the Reports tab, request the report you would like by emailing IM Academic Support with the specifics of your request.
+If you require a report, but do not see it available in the Reports tab, request the report you would like by emailing Enterprise Solutions Support with the specifics of your request.

 The Awards tab allows you to view and manage scholarships, awards, and bursaries issued by the College.
 Search by the Award Code and name, if known, or use the Advanced Search to locate the award or bursary.
 Use the Add Award option to generate a newly sponsored award.